-NEVER has the need for businesses, and their accountants, to have access to real-time data been more apparent than during the Coronavirus pandemic.
+NEVER has the need for businesses, and their accountants, to have access to real-time data been more apparent.
 Now, more than ever, companies need to be agile and responsive in order to ride out what are ever-changing and unpredictable economic conditions.

 That means thinking hard about the tools you rely upon in your accounting software.